-Storm restoration in Orangeville
+Storm damage restoration in Orangeville

 Orangeville is a village of fewer than 800 in Stephenson County, a rural community in the Illinois-Wisconsin borderlands where the upper Midwest severe weather corridor runs directly overhead from spring through early fall.
 The county has recorded more than 22 tornado events since modern records began, and the April 2026 season brought an EF2 multi-vortex tornado that tracked 8.5 miles through nearby Lena at 130 mph peak winds, collapsing exterior walls and stripping roofs along Grove Street.
 Hail reaching baseball size has been recorded in the county as recently as March 2026, Great Lakes weather systems deliver significant ice and snow accumulation each winter, and derechos can arrive with 70-plus mph winds that hit rural and residential properties alike before localized warnings are issued.
 Storm Damage 911 connects Orangeville homeowners with vetted, licensed local pros for a free storm-damage assessment.